nisheed75/RoboND-Kinematics-Project/writeup.md

 By projecting the joints onto the z-y plane corresponding to the world reference frame, you can visualize a triangle between the three.
 From your DH parameters, you can calculate the distance between each joint above.
 <br>

-Once the wrist center is calculated we can then calcualte the first joint using a simple arch tan function e.g. <br>
+Once the wrist center is calculated, we can then calculate the first joint using a simple arch tan function e.g. <br>
 ![archtan eq][image9]

-To calculate joints 2 and 3 we use trignometry specifically the Cosine Laws as follows:
+To calculate joints 2 and three we use trigonometry specifically the Cosine Laws as follows:

-We know the lenght of A and C. So we can just use the followwing math to calculate B <br>
+We know the length of A and C. So we can just use the following math to calculate B <br>
 ![3 side equation][image18]

-Once we have all the sides of the triangle we can use law of cosines as follow to calculate theta 2 and 3 <br>
+Once we have all the sides of the triangle, we can use the law of cosines as follow to calculate theta 2 and 3 <br>
 ![law of cosines][image19]
 <br>
 ##### Inverse Orientation Kinematics